ycpcs/cs350-fall2018/assign/assign02.md

  - What happens when each method is called on a full data structure?
  - What happens when each method is called on a data structure that has a single element?

+**Be assured, that when your programming assignment is graded these edge cases (and more) will be tested.**

 The testing framework used in **```tests.cpp```** in called [Catch](https://github.com/philsquared/Catch).
 Documentation can be found on the [Catch website](https://github.com/philsquared/Catch).

-**Be assured, that when your programming assignment is graded these edge (and more) will be tested.**